xnick/rofi-bw/README.md

 ## Installation

-1. Make sure you have [lastpass-cli](https://github.com/lastpass/lastpass-cli) installed, with `lpass` on your `PATH`.
+1. Make sure you have [bitwarden-cli](https://github.com/bitwarden/cli/) installed, with `bw` on your `PATH`.
+2. Since bw can't copy to clipboard by itself, `xclip` is also needed; should be available in your distro's repo.
-2. Symlink the script to somewhere on your `$PATH`: `ln -s $(pwd)/rofi-lpass ~/bin/rofi-lpass`.
+3. Symlink the script to somewhere on your `$PATH`: `ln -s $(pwd)/rofi-bw ~/bin/rofi-bw`.
-3. Run rofi with this as a custom script: `rofi -modi lpass:rofi-lpass -show lpass`
+4. Run rofi with this as a custom script: `rofi -modi bw:rofi-bw -show bw`

 ## License

-Copyright © 2017 Magnus Bergmark.
+rofi-lpass: Copyright © 2017 Magnus Bergmark.

 Code released under the MIT license.